bytehouse-io/biome-privacy-policy/README.md

 - Comply with a legal obligation
 - Protect and defend the rights or property of the Company

-Contact: hey@whatcolors.app
+Contact: hey@Nafs.app
 - Prevent or investigate possible

 ### To Delete Your Account
 - In order to delete your account
-- Email hey@whatcolors.app with the subject line: "delete account".
+- Email hey@Nafs.app with the subject line: "delete account".
 In the body of your email, make sure to send us the email you signed up with.
 - Logout of the app
 - Your account will then be deleted within 24 hours by our team